 Far West Texas (El Paso County) 79901 ~90 mph Lowest design wind speed in the state

-The values above are baseline ASCE 7-16 Risk Category II references derived from the published wind speed maps and the TWIA region overlay.
-Your exact ZIP code may differ — coastal vs inland transitions, the TWIA boundary along SH-146 in Harris County, special wind regions, and Risk Category III/IV step-ups all shift the actual number.
-Run the calculator for your specific project address before designing or quoting.
+These references are baseline ASCE 7-16 Risk Category II values drawn from the published wind speed maps and the TWIA region overlay.
+Your exact ZIP code may differ — the coastal-vs-inland transition is sharp on the Texas Gulf, the TWIA boundary slices through Harris County along SH-146, and Risk Category III or IV step-ups bump the number further.
+Run the calculator for your specific Texas project address before you design the lateral system or quote glazing.

 TWIA: The Texas Coastal Layer Other Calculators Miss

 The Texas Windstorm Insurance Association — TWIA — is a state-chartered residual-market insurer created by the Texas Legislature in 1971.
-It exists because private carriers periodically stop writing windstorm coverage in the Gulf coastal zone after major hurricanes, and the Legislature decided the coast could not be left uninsurable.
-TWIA is the insurer of last resort for wind and hail on the Texas coast, and the only way a structure inside the TWIA region qualifies for that coverage is by being built or modified to TWIA's windstorm building standards and certified through the WPI-8 inspection program administered by the Texas Department of Insurance.
+It exists because private wind/hail carriers periodically stop writing coverage on the Gulf coast after major hurricanes, and the Legislature decided the coast could not be left uninsurable.
+TWIA is the windstorm insurer of last resort on the Texas coast, and the only path for a structure inside the TWIA area to qualify for that coverage is to be built or modified to TWIA's windstorm building standards and certified through the WPI-8 inspection program administered by the Texas Department of Insurance.

-The TWIA-designated catastrophe area covers 14 first-tier coastal counties: Cameron, Willacy, Kenedy, Kleberg, Nueces, San Patricio, Aransas, Refugio, Calhoun, Matagorda, Brazoria, Galveston, Chambers, Jefferson, and Orange.
+The TWIA-designated catastrophe area covers 14 first-tier coastal counties, running from the Mexico border up through the Sabine: Cameron, Willacy, Kenedy, Kleberg, Nueces, San Patricio, Aransas, Refugio, Calhoun, Matagorda, Brazoria, Galveston, Chambers, Jefferson, and Orange.
 It also covers the eastern slice of Harris County — specifically the area east of the seaward side of State Highway 146.
-That last bullet is the one that catches builders off guard: most of Houston is outside TWIA, but neighborhoods on the east edge near La Porte, Seabrook, and Shoreacres sit inside it and trigger the full coastal compliance package.
+That last bullet catches more Texas builders off guard than anything else on the Texas coast: most of Houston is outside TWIA, but neighborhoods on the east edge near La Porte, Seabrook, Shoreacres, and Morgan's Point sit inside it and trigger the full coastal compliance package.

-If your project is inside the TWIA region, four things change versus an inland Texas project:
+Inside the TWIA region, four things shift versus an inland Texas project:

-WindLoadCalc flags TWIA-region ZIP codes in its output so the wind load report you generate clearly shows the coastal designation.
-We do not, however, issue the WPI-8 certification itself — that has to come from a Texas-licensed PE or a TDI-approved Qualified Inspector.
-The right workflow is: run the wind loads in WindLoadCalc, hand the report to your TWIA-qualified engineer or inspector, and they incorporate it into the WPI-8 deliverable.
+WindLoadCalc flags TWIA-region ZIP codes at the top of every report so the coastal designation is visible on page one to both your insurance underwriter and your WPI-8 inspector.
+We do not issue the WPI-8 itself — that has to come from a Texas-licensed PE or a TDI-approved Qualified Inspector.
+The reliable workflow: run the loads here, hand the report to your TWIA-qualified engineer or inspector, and they fold it into the WPI-8 deliverable.

 Texas Code Adoption: IBC 2021 + ASCE 7-16

-Texas is unusual among large states in that it does not enforce a single mandatory statewide building code for most commercial construction.
-Adoption happens at the city or county level, and amendments are common.
-There are two important exceptions: (1) the TWIA region, where the Texas Department of Insurance enforces a windstorm building standard tied to IBC and ASCE 7; and (2) Texas residential construction, where the Texas Industrialized Building Code Council administers the framework for industrialized/modular housing under a state-adopted IRC base.
+Texas is unusual among large states in not enforcing a single mandatory statewide commercial building code.
+Adoption happens at the city or county level, amendments are common, and the only place a unified windstorm standard genuinely bites statewide is the TWIA region, where the Texas Department of Insurance enforces a coastal building standard tied to IBC 2021 and ASCE 7-16.
+Outside TWIA, residential construction sits under municipal IRC adoption with local amendments, and the Texas Industrialized Building Code Council administers the framework for modular/industrialized housing on a state-adopted IRC base.

-As of 2026, the most common Texas adoption pattern looks like this:
+As of May 2026, the most common Texas adoption picture looks like this:

-WindLoadCalc defaults to ASCE 7-16 for Texas projects because that is what most active Texas plan reviewers expect on submittals today.
-If your local jurisdiction has formally adopted ASCE 7-22, contact us and we can switch the project basis.
-The calculator's underlying wind speed lookups, pressure coefficients, and exposure logic are all version-aware.
+WindLoadCalc defaults to ASCE 7-16 for Texas projects because that is what most active Texas plan reviewers and TDI Qualified Inspectors expect on submittals today.
+If your local Texas jurisdiction has formally adopted ASCE 7-22, contact us and we will switch the project basis — the calculator's wind speed lookups, pressure coefficients, and exposure logic are all version-aware.
+We navigated the 7-10 to 7-16 transition; we are navigating the 7-16 to 7-22 transition the same way.

 Plain-English Texas wind terms glossary